Lorentzian Vacuum Transitions for Anisotropic Universes: Transitions in FLRW with positive curvature

 In analogy with the computation of this type of transition probabilities in the Euclidean regime, we can define a tension $T$ as the contribution to the action coming from the portion of the path in which the scalar field is not a constant in the following way

 Then, substituting back the above equation (\ref{FLRWTension}) into (\ref{FLRWGammaA}) we obtain the decay rate

-Notice that the sign ambiguity $\pm$ in the left hand side is not related to the sign ambiguity $\mp$ on the right hand side, we could choose a sign in the right hand and preserve the $\pm$ in the left since they come from different arguments\footnote{This argument holds for any equations involving two sign ambiguities in this work.}.
+Notice that the sign ambiguity $\pm$ in the left-hand side is not related to the sign ambiguity $\mp$ on the right-hand side, we could choose a sign in the right-hand and preserve the $\pm$ in the left since they come from different arguments\footnote{This argument holds for any equations involving two sign ambiguities in this work.}.
 This result was derived in \cite{Cespedes:2020xpn} but by proposing the value $C^2(s)=-1$ which we note that it is inconsistent with the general system of equations (\ref{DefCs}) and (\ref{RelDerC2}), but nevertheless gives the correct expression for the classical action (\ref{FLRWIntegralsF0}).